victusfate/concierge/README.md

 # concierge

 A continuous learning collaborative filter<sup>1</sup> deployed with a light web server<sup>2</sup>.
-Distributed updates are a work in progress (exploring redis for mode persistence).
+Distributed updates are a work in progress (exploring redis for model persistence).

 1. using [river-ml](https://riverml.xyz/)